What this Policy is about

 We comply with the various requirements set out in the Data Protection Act 1998 which regulate how personal information should be treated.
 Invizo Ltd is registered with the information commissioners office (registration number ZA120145).

-GDPR (General Data Protection Regulation) takes effect on 25th May 2018 and from that date we are required to ensure that we gain a new data protection and privacy consent from all clients.
+GDPR (General Data Protection Regulation) took effect on 25th May 2018 and from that date we are required to ensure that we gain a new data protection and privacy consent from all clients.
 In it (amongst other things) we confirm what information we hold about you and how we are permitted to use it.
 All of our registered patients will therefore be asked to consent to the holding of their data as per GDPR rules.

 What is meant by “personal data”?